PGBSNH19/molnapplikationer/video_presentation.md

 The video should have a max length of 30 minutes.
 Everybody in the group should have min 5 minutes of fame, in the sense that though out the video should each team member talk for at least a total of min 5 minutes, make it clear every time you change speaker.

-The final movie should be a single file in the MP4 format and should be uploaded to Steam in the channel :  [SpacePark as a Service](https://web.microsoftstream.com/channel/9c4a5233-5f83-4454-818e-035023491078) (which everybody hopefully have access to), include your group number in the description.
+The final movie should be a single file in the MP4 format and should be uploaded to Steam in the channel :  [SpacePark](https://web.microsoftstream.com/channel/9c4a5233-5f83-4454-818e-035023491078) (which everybody hopefully have access to), include your group number in the description.

 Release your creativity.